About Martin's Marine Engineering Page - www.dieselduck.net

 What you will find find on this website

-Chances are you are here because you are interested commercial ship, structures and the professionals who operate them.
-On this site, you will find information about Marine Engineering, and the Marine Industry as a whole.
+Chances are you are here because of your interest in commercial ships, marine structures and the professionals who operate them.
+On this site, you will find information about Marine Engineering, and the marine industry as a whole.

-As I have gone through the steps of becoming a certificated engineer, I had many questions and observations.
-Over time, I realized that I wasn't alone with those questions and observations, so I though I would commit to "paper" and share them with my peer, to seek their interaction and consensus or just to inform them.
+As I have gone through the steps of becoming, and getting to a mature career stage as a certificated engineer, I had many questions and observations.
+Over time, I realized that I wasn't alone with those questions and observations, so I though I would commit to "paper" and share them with my peer, to seek their interaction and consensus or just to inform them, share the pitfalls, and increase odds of success on their own journey.

-I strive to keep Martin's Marine Engineering Page - www.dieselduck.net interesting for seasoned professionals, but my main target audience is the student, young engineer or general public curious about our trade.
+Martin's Marine Engineering Page - www.dieselduck.net should be interesting for seasoned professionals, but my main target audience is the student, young engineer or general public curious about our profession.
 Should you have any technical or professional questions, I will answer them to the best of my ability, or direct you to where you might find an answer.

-I strive to make sure the information presented here is accurate, should you find something which is questionable, let me know.
+I strive to make sure the information presented here is accurate.
+Should you find something which is questionable, let me know.
 Having said that, I remind you that I am human and prone to errors, therefore I make no guarantees that the information provided is "100% the truth".
-Don't hesitate to contact me, just remember that I am a sailor and I am away from home for months on end, but I reply to all my emails, sometimes it late.
+Don't hesitate to contact me, just remember that I am a full time career mariner and I am away from home for weeks on end, but I reply to all my emails, it just sometimes late.

 Who's responsible for this site?

 For the most part, me, Martin Leduc.
-I live with my spouse and our three kids in the port city of Nanaimo, on Vancouver Island, in British Columbia, on Canada's West Coast.
+I live with my three boys in the port city of Nanaimo, on Vancouver Island, in British Columbia, on Canada's West Coast.

 A very Serious Me at work, on the Vision of the Seas, in Alaska, 2004